 As a result of its approval of the SENSR Pipeline Plan, OMB provided approximately $71.5 million to the SENSR team.
 Those funds will be used for phase one of the program, which involves research, engineering studies, economic analysis and planning.

 With OMB approval and funding, the SENSR team is now assessing the feasibility of making a minimum of 30 MHz of the 1300 to 1350 MHz band available for reallocation for shared federal and non-federal use.
 A feasibility study will identify potential surveillance solutions and evaluate the capability to auction the spectrum by 2024.

 The bandwidth would be vacated for auction by consolidating functions of certain existing surveillance radar, which would be replaced by a surveillance solution that would address the requirements of the agencies.
 The SENSR team would approve the surveillance solution.

-The cross-agency team sought industry feedback on possible solutions through a Request for Information (RFI) issued in January 2017, as well as industry meetings.
-The team reviewed the RFI responses and conducted one-on-one meetings with vendors.
-The responses helped the team refine the program strategy.
-For example, the government team decided to move away from defining the traditional radar specifications to a performance-based requirements approach.
+Industry engagement is critical in working toward a collaborative resolution of program challenges, so the SENSR team has released multiple Requests for Information (RFIs) to receive industry input on the program’s overall approach, feasibility, requirements and acquisition strategy.
+The responses are helping the team refine the program strategy.
+For example, the team decided to move away from defining the traditional radar specifications to a performance-based requirements approach.
 This means the government will define the coverage needed and vendors will in turn propose a solution such as a system or a system of systems to meet coverage requirements.